Happy Star Wars Day! May the 4th Be with you!

 I remember seeing the trailer for it on TV and my friends and I got really excited about how cool it looked.
 I was 14 years old and my dad said he would take me to see it.
 He was working at a bank down the shore back then and my sisters and I lived in Philly with Mom.

 When I look back on it now it’s like they got separated but wouldn’t get divorced.
-According to my mother she didn’t want her kids ending up a statistic.
+According to my mother, she didn’t want her kids to end up a statistic.
 Mom could chill in Philly and dad would live at the shore house in North Wildwood, NJ.
 Then he could carry on his affairs and go fishing with his buddies.

-Puberty, Glasses, pimples all over my face, chest and back, terrible student, picked on by kids at school in school, on the way home from school, and after school.
+Puberty, Glasses, pimples all over my face, chest, and back, terrible student, picked on by kids at school, on the way home from school, and after school.
 It was like I was walking around wearing a target.
-I loved girls but they all hated me, but when you think of all the shit that happened and was done to me, it’s wrong, but I brought nothing to the table.
-All I had was a few friends, my music, my art and my comic books.
+I loved girls but they all hated me, but when you think of all the stuff that happened and was done to me, it’s wrong, but I brought nothing to the table.
+All I had was a few friends, my music, my art, and my comic books.
 Life sucked.

 It was an unforgettable afternoon with my pop and a landmark moment in film history.
-I went on to see it eight more times that summer!
+I went on to see it eight more times that summer in Wildwood!